EmbodiTTA: Resource-Efficient Test-Time Adaptation for Embodied Visual Systems: Discussion

 \textbf{Generalizing to other modalities.} Beyond vision, embodied systems are typically equipped with diverse sensors (e.g., IMU, temperature, pressure, and light sensors) that produce continuous time-series streams and can also experience distribution shifts due to changes in the environment and sensor drift.
 Although this paper focuses on visual perception, the proposed on-demand TTA paradigm is broadly applicable to these modalities.

 \textbf{Threshold selection.} The user-defined EMA threshold ($EMA_{thr}$) for shift detection enables users to adjust it based on application requirements.
-For instance, lower thresholds increase sensitivity and adaptation frequency, while higher thresholds improve energy efficiency at the cost of tolerating larger performance drops.
-As introduced in Section~\ref{subsec:adaptation_details}, this threshold requires manual tuning per dataset (0.06 for CIFAR10-C, 0.3 for ImageNet-C, 0.1 for CORe50); however, in practice, we found that setting the threshold to match an approximate 5\% accuracy drop provides a reasonable starting point across all datasets and architectures adopted in this study.
-In addition, for gradual shifts that evolve slowly over time, a lower threshold is preferable to detect changes earlier.
+Lower thresholds increase sensitivity and adaptation frequency, while higher thresholds improve energy efficiency at the cost of tolerating larger performance drops.
+In practice, we found that setting the threshold to match an approximate 5\% accuracy drop provides a reasonable starting point across all datasets and architectures adopted in this study; for gradual shifts that evolve slowly over time, a lower threshold is preferable.